openvinotoolkit/openvino/tools/benchmark_tool/README.md

   --mean_values [R,G,B]
                         Optional.
 Mean values to be used for the input image per channel.
 Values to be provided in the [R,G,B] format.
 Can be defined for desired input of the model, for example: "--mean_values data[255,255,255],info[255,255,255]".
-The exact meaning and order of channels depend on how the original model was trained
+The exact meaning and order of channels depend on how the original model was trained.
+Applying the values affects performance and may cause type conversion

   --scale_values [R,G,B]
                         Optional.
 Scale values to be used for the input image per channel.
 Values are provided in the [R,G,B] format.
 Can be defined for desired input of the model, for example: "--scale_values data[255,255,255],info[255,255,255]".
 The exact meaning and order of channels depend on how the original model was trained.
-If both --mean_values and --scale_values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line
+If both --mean_values and --scale_values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
+Applying the values affects performance and may cause type conversion
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.